 Montezuma Well is a detached unit of Montezuma Castle National Monument located approximately 11 miles from the park.
 Take Exit 293 from I-17 and drive four miles.
 No entrance fee is charged.
 There is a one-third mile loop trail that is not recommended for wheelchair use.
 A lush, shaded picnic area is also located at the Well.

-Prehistoric Hohokam and Sinaguan cultures took advantage of this source of water by irrigating crops of corn, beans, squash, and cotton.
+Prehistoric Hohokam and Sinagua cultures took advantage of this water source by irrigating crops of corn, beans, squash, and cotton.
 The rich riparian and surrounding uplands provided wildlife and native plants to supplement the agricultural products.
-Visitors to the site can still see traces of ancient lime encrusted irrigation ditches from past farming activity. - HAZ Hikebot
+Visitors to the site can still see traces of ancient lime encrusted irrigation ditches from past farming activity.